Doug Dascenzo

 Douglas Craig Dascenzo (born June 30, 1964) is an American professional baseball coach.
 The former Major League Baseball outfielder played for the Chicago Cubs, Texas Rangers, and San Diego Padres, where he began his coaching career.
 He spent 2014 as a third base coach for the Atlanta Braves, and is currently a coach for the Chicago Cubs affiliate Tennessee Smokies.

 Playing career

 As a player, Dascenzo was a switch hitter who threw left-handed; he stood 5 ft 7 in tall and weighed 150 lb.
 He is an alumnus of Oklahoma State University and a graduate of Brownsville Area High School in Brownsville, Pennsylvania.
-Drafted by the Chicago Cubs in the 12th round of the 1985 MLB amateur draft, Dascenzo would make his Major League Baseball debut with the Chicago Cubs on September 2, 1988, and appear in his final game on September 29, 1996.
+Drafted by the Chicago Cubs in the 12th round of the 1985 MLB amateur draft, Dascenzo made his Major League Baseball debut with the Chicago Cubs on September 2, 1988, and appeared in his final game on September 29, 1996.